 Hi folks!
-It’s Recipe Wednesday again and time for us to add an extra dish into our recipe folders.
+It’s weekend again and time for us to add an extra dish to our recipe folders.
 I do hope you have enjoyed our recipes so far.
 Do leave a comment in the comments box below or subscribe to our page to receive updates.

 We are in Cape Coast this week and from the name, you can already imagine sandy shores and ocean breeze.
-This place is also known to have a deep historical story of the transatlantic slave trade.
+This place is also known to be a deeply historical site of the transatlantic slave trade.
 To see and learn more of this coastal city, click here.

 Our recipe for today is a spicy Spinach stew with sweet plantains, so, if you are ready to try out this dish, get out your cooking utensils and let’s get cooking.